neurorishika/commitments/index.md

 ### [Individual Growth and Development](/resources/individual-growth-home)

 Each of us is unique and we all have our own strengths and weaknesses.
-I strive to recognize the strengths of each individual and to help them grow and develop, irrespective of their background or career stage.
+I strive to recognize the strengths of each individual and their potential to grow and develop, irrespective of their background or career stage.
 I believe that we should strive to be lifelong learners and that we should strive to be better people every day.

 ### [Good Experimental Design and Analysis](/resources/experimental-design-home)